raul23/raul23.github.io/index.md

 These are some projects I am interested to work on eventually if time permits:
 - build an automatic trading system: maybe to trade cryptocurrencies
-- text mining of Wikipedia articles: challenging task because of vast amount of data
+- text mining of Wikipedia articles

 <!--Also, you can also check out my blog at TODO: add URL where I talk about
 anything programming related (though I focus more on machine